 The child tax credit for the 2021 tax year is bigger and better than the 2020 credit.
 The credit amount was significantly increased, and the IRS made monthly advance payments to millions of qualifying families from July through December 2021.

-But the changes are complicated and won't help everyone.
-For instance, there are now two ways in which the credit can be reduced for upper-income families.
-That means some parents won't qualify for a larger credit and, as before, some won't receive any credit at all.
-More children will qualify for the credit in 2021.
-And, next year, when you file your 2021 tax return, you will have to reconcile the advance payments you received with the actual child tax credit you are entitled to.
+The 2021 child tax credit changes are complicated and don't help everyone.
+For instance, there are two ways in which the credit can be reduced for upper-income families.
+That means some parents don't qualify for a larger credit and, as before, some won't receive any credit at all.
+More children qualify for the credit on 2021 returns.
+And, this year, when you file your 2021 tax return, you'll have to reconcile the advance payments you received with the actual child tax credit you're entitled to claim.

 2020 Child Tax Credit

 Question: What were the rules for the 2020 child tax credit?

 Answer: For 2020 tax returns that individuals filed last year, the child tax credit was worth $2,000 per kid under the age of 17 claimed as a dependent on your return.
 The child had to be related to you and generally live with you for at least six months during the year.
 He or she also had to be a citizen, national or resident alien of the United States and have a Social Security number.
 You had to put the child's name, date of birth and SSN on the return, too.